jyotip101/jyotip101/README.md

-# Hello, I'm Jyoti! 👋
+# Hi there, I'm Jyoti! 👋

 <!--
 **jyotip101/jyotip101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.